rummyfairplaydesk.com Latest Edition

 Core Summary

-To win at Indian Rummy, you must arrange your 13 cards into valid sets and sequences.
-The absolute requirement for a valid declaration is having at least two sequences , one of which must be a Pure Sequence (three or more consecutive cards of the same suit without any jokers).
-Without a Pure Sequence, you cannot win an...
+To win at Indian Rummy, you must arrange your 13 cards into valid groups, with the absolute requirement of forming at least two sequences , one of which must be a Pure Sequence (three or more consecutive cards of the same suit without a Joker).
+Once this mandatory anchor is set, you can complete your hand using other s...

 Key Modules